rahul-react-dev/insurcheck/replit.md

 - Admin Frontend: `cd client-admin && npm run dev` (typically runs on port 3000)
 - User Frontend: `cd client-user && npm run dev` (typically runs on port 3001)
 - Each frontend runs independently and connects to the backend API
+- **Important**: Backend and frontend run separately in development mode
+- Backend serves API endpoints only; frontends must be started independently

 ## Frontend Architecture
 All React frontends use a modern stack: